-Persimmon Hollow Brewing is located in Historic Downtown Deland.
-From the moment we drove past the brewery to park, I knew I was going to love the atmosphere.
-Matt had been looking forward to getting out to Persimmon Hollow Brewing to do a review, and honestly, we don’t get out to Deland as often as we’d like.
+Persimmon Hollow Brewing is located in Historic Downtown Deland, Florida.
+From the moment we drove past the brewery to park, we knew we were going to love the atmosphere.
+Matt had been looking forward to sharing our Persimmon Hollow Brewing Company review.
+NOTE: Our original visit was in January 2019.

 Persimmon Hollow is housed in an old parking garage.
 We walked down old brick Georgia Ave, and through the open garage door, to sit at the bar.